carnotresearch/cr-sparse/docs/intro.rst

 Efficient linear operator implementations provide much faster computations compared to direct matrix vector multiplication.
+PyLops :cite:`ravasi2019pylops` is a popular collection of linear operators implemented in Python.

 A framework for building and composing linear operators has been provided in ``cr.sparse.lop``.
 Functionality includes: